osoivan/ProgrammingR/README.md

 # Advanced Programming in R
 ### University of Augsburg — Centre for Climate Resilience

-This repository contains all teaching materials, R scripts, and example applications used in the **Advanced Programming in R** course taught by **Dr. César Iván Álvarez Mendoza** at the **University of Augsburg**.
+This repository contains all teaching materials, R scripts, and example applications used in the **Advanced Programming in R** course taught by **Dr. Cesar Ivan Alvarez** at the **University of Augsburg**.

 The course introduces students to advanced techniques in R for data analysis, visualization, spatial data processing, and interactive application development using *Shiny* and *Leaflet*.